 For those of who are not familiar with Figure, here’s a slight bit of introduction.
 Figure is the mobile version of Reason, the slick DAW by Propellerhead, and comes with all the essentials stacked to the brim.
 It is a pretty neat app with an intuitive UI that can convert your iPhone or iPad into a mobile production studio and churn out splendid beats and basslines, irrespective of your skill level.

-For professionals, Figure still retains a mysterious charm and its proficient workflow can keep you hooked for hours on end.
+For professionals, Figure still retains its proficient workflow to keep you hooked for hours on end.
 Not to mention, tools such as arpeggiator that can create melodies from chords, and Reason Kong drum machine which can bolster the sound of your beats manifold.
 If you are still not convinced it is the best beat making app out there, here’s more.
 Figure’s Thor synthesizer can boost your bass and lead parts, plus you can loosen up your beats, and play in varied keys and modes.

 8) Drum Pads 24 (Android and iPhone)